push-protocol/push-website/blog/2023-09-12-bringing-push-to-metamask-snaps/index.md

 title: Bringing Push to MetaMask Snaps
 authors: [push]
 image: './cover-image.webp'
-text: "Today we are excited to announce the launch of our brand new Push Snap — enabling Push Notification enhancements for MetaMask!
-To create new and enhanced web3 user experiences, MetaMask and Consensys have worked to introduce new integration possibilities for MetMask wallet holders via MetaMask Snaps — new features and functionality created by third-party developers that MetaMask users worldwide can install directly into their wallet."
+text: 'Today we are excited to announce the launch of our brand new Push Snap — enabling Push Notification enhancements for MetaMask!
+To create new and enhanced web3 user experiences, MetaMask and Consensys have worked to introduce new integration possibilities for MetMask wallet holders via MetaMask Snaps — new features and functionality created by third-party developers that MetaMask users worldwide can install directly into their wallet.'
 tags: [Push Protocol, Metamask, Metamask Wallet, Web3, Blockchain]
 ---